 The Until the 2026 annual meeting of stockholders, the directors of the Corporation (other than those directors elected by the holders of any series of Preferred Stock provided for or fixed pursuant to the provisions of Article IV hereof (the "Preferred Stock Directors")) shall be divided into three classes designated Class I, Class II and Class III.
-Each class shall consist, as nearly as may be possible, of one-third of the total number of directors constituting the entire Board of Directors.
+Each class shall consist, as nearly as may be possible, of one- third of the total number of directors constituting the entire Board of Directors.
 The Board of Directors may assign members of the Board of Directors already in office to such classes as of the initial effectiveness of this Amended and Restated Certificate of Incorporation (the "Effective Time").
-The term of the initial Class I directors shall expire at the second annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time.
+The term of the initial Class I directors shall expire at the first annual meeting of stockholders following the Effective Time; the term of office of the initial Class II directors shall expire at the second annual meeting of stockholders following the Effective Time; the term of office of the initial Class II directors shall expire at the second annual meeting of stockholders following the Effective Time; the term of office of the initial Class II directors shall expire at the second annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effective Time; the term of the initial Class III directors shall expire at the third annual meeting of stockholders following the Effectiv following the Effective Time.
 At each.
-Commencing with the 2024 annual meeting of stockholders, commencing with the first_directors of the Corporation (other than any Preferred Stock Director) shall be elected as follows: (i) directors elected at the 2024 annual meeting of stockholders following the Effective Time, successors to the class of directors of succeed those whose term expires at that such meeting shall hold office for a term expiring at the annual meeting shall be of stockholders to be held in 2025; (ii) directors elected to at the 2025 annual meeting of stockholders to succeed those whose term expires at such meeting shall hold office untilfor a term expiring at the third annual meeting next succeeding his or her election and until his or her respective successor shall have been duly elected and qualified, or until such director's earlier death, resignation or removal.
-If the number of directors is changed (other than with respect to Preferred Stock Directors), any increase or decrease shall be apportioned among the classes in such a manner as the Board of Directors shall determine so as to maintain the number of directors in each class as nearly equal as possible, but in no case will a decrease in the number of directors elected at an annual meeting of stockholders to be held in 2026; and (iii) beginning with the 2026 annual meeting of stockholders, all directors elected at an annual meeting of stockholders to succeed those whose term expires at such meeting shall hold office for a term expiring at the next annual meeting of stockholders.
+Commencing with the 2024 annual meeting of stockholders, commencing with the firstdirectors of the Corporation (other than any Preferred Stock Director) shall be elected as follows: (i) directors elected at the 2024 annual meeting of stockholders following the Effective-Time, successors to the class of directors or succeed those whose term expires at thatsuch meeting shall hold office for a term expiring at the annual meeting shall be of stockholders to be held in 2025; (ii) directors elected to at the 2025 annual meeting of stockholders to succeed those whose term expires at such meeting shall hold office until for a term expiring at the third-annual meeting next succeeding his or her election and until his or her respective successor shall have been duly elected and qualified, or until such director's earlier death, resignation or removal.
+If the number of directors is changed (other than with respect to Preferred Stock Directors), any increase or decrease shall be apportioned among the classes in such a manner as the Board of Directors shall determine so as to maintain the number of directors in each class as nearly equal as possible, but in no case will a decrease in the number of directors shorten the term of any incumbent director of stockholders to be held in 2026; and (iii) beginning with the 2026 annual meeting of stockholders, all directors elected at an annual meeting of stockholders to succeed those whose term expires at such meeting shall hold office for a term expiring at the next annual meeting of stockholders.